kehantan/labbook/docs/protein/purification.rst

 **Buffer D**

-We would need at least 3 L of buffer D for one purification, so prepare around 4 L of Buffer D.
+* We would need at least 3 L of buffer D for one purification, so prepare 4 L of Buffer D.

 +----------------------------+-------+---------+---------+
 |                            | Stock | 100 mL  | 4000 mL |